mixer/developers/src/reference/interactive/protocol/protocol.rst

     The text displayed on a button.

+  - ``tooltip: string``

+    The tooltip text displayed when the participant hovers over the button.

   - ``cost: integer``

     The cost in sparks involved in pressing a button.
 Setting this to a non-zero value will cause a transaction to be created when the button is pressed, and included in the data sent down to the client.